 A meritorious act

-The proof of Islam, Al-Ghazali, mentioned in Ihya` 'Ulum Al-Deen (229/1), "It has been said that the reward for completing the Qur`an by reading from a copy of it is seven fold.
+The renowned scholar, Al-Ghazali, mentioned in Ihya` 'Ulum Al-Deen (1/229), "It has been said that the reward for completing the Qur`an by reading from a copy of it is seven fold.
 This is because looking at the Qur`an is also an act of worship."
-The legal principle states that the means take the same rulings as their goals and the goal in this case is reading the Qur`an.
-Therefore, if this goal is achieved by looking at a copy of the Qur`an, it is permissible."
+The legal principle states that means take the same rulings as their goals and the goal in this case is reading the Qur`an.
+Therefore, if this goal is achieved by looking at a copy of the Qur`an, it is permissible.

-Imam al-Nawawi mentioned in Al-Majmu' (27/4), "The prayers of a person who reads from a copy of the Qur`an are valid, whether or not he has committed anything of it to memory.
-Rather, this becomes obligatory if he has not memorized surat al-Fatiha.
+Imam al-Nawawi mentioned in Al-Majmu' (4/27), "The prayers of a person who reads from a copy of the Qur`an are valid, whether or not he has committed anything of it to memory.
+Rather, this becomes obligatory if he has not memorized the chapter of al-Fatiha.
 His prayers are not invalidated if he occasionally turns a page during prayers."

-The Hanafis contended that reading from a copy of the Qur`an nullifies prayers.
-Ibn Hazm from the Zahirite School upheld this same opinion which he based on a number of evidences including Ibn Abu Dawud's report through Ibn 'Abbas (may Allah be pleased with them both) who said, "The leader of the Believers, 'Umar (may Allah be pleased with him) forbade us from leading the people in prayer while reading from a copy of the Qur`an.
+- Ibn Abu Dawud's report through Ibn 'Abbas (may God be pleased with them both) who said, "The leader of the Believers, 'Umar (may God be pleased with him) forbade us from leading the people in prayer while reading from a copy of the Qur`an.
 He also forbade us from praying behind anyone save an adult" [mentioned in Kitab Al-Masahef (655)].
 This non-Prophetic report is weak because Nahshal Ibn Sa'id al-Naisapuri, who was known to have been a liar, is among its chain of transmitters; his reports are therefore rejected.
-Al-Bukhari wrote in Al-Tareekh Al-Kabeer (8/115), "His reports include many weak hadiths", and Al-Nisa`i wrote in Tahdheeb Al-Tahdheeb (10/427), "He is not trustworthy and any hadiths he reported are not to be written."
+Al-Bukhari wrote in Al-Tareekh Al-Kabeer (8/115), "His reports include many weak hadiths", and al-Nisa`i wrote in Tahdheeb Al-Tahdheeb (10/427), "He is not trustworthy and any hadiths he reported are not to be written."

 Imitating the People of the Book

 For this reason, the luminary and Hanafi scholar, Ibn Nujaym, mentioned in Al-Bahr Al-Ra`iq (2/11), "Know that imitating the People of the Book is not disliked in every aspect since we eat and drink as they do.
-Prohibited acts include intentionally imitating their reprehensible acts and other deliberate imitations.
-Based on this, Abu Yusuf al-Qadi and Muhammad Ibn Hasan al-Shaybani maintained that imitation is not disliked if it is not deliberate."
+Prohibited acts include imitating their reprehensible acts and other deliberate imitations.
+Based on this, according to Abu Yusuf al-Qadi and Muhammad Ibn Hasan al-Shaybani, imitation is not disliked if it is not deliberate."